mikepfrank/GLaDOS/README.md

 # GLaDOS

-The **General Lifeform's automated Domicile Operating System** - An operating environment that is intended to provide a convenient "home" for text-based AI systems to live within.
+The **General Lifeform's automated Domicile Operating System** (GLaDOS) is an operating environment that is intended to provide a convenient "home" that a persona exhibited by a text-based AI system can "live" within.

 ## Purpose